buzzcode/veracode-flaws-to-issues/README.md

 For a Policy or Sandbox scan, this is done with the Findings REST API call, see [Findings REST API](https://help.veracode.com/r/c_findings_v2_intro).

 Note that when Issues are added, a tag is inserted into the Issue title.
 The tag is of the form `[VID:<flaw_number>]`.
 This tag is used to prevent duplicate issues from getting created.

+## Pull request decoration
+This action now supports pull request decoration.
+Once an issue is generated and the job runs on a PR, the issue will automatically be linked to the PR.
+This is done for easy review and an easy approval process.

+## Fail the build upon findings
+As this job needs to run after a Veracode pipeline/sandbox/policy scan, the scan job cannot fail the pipeline upon findings as otherwiese the following job, this flaws-to-issues job, won't be started.
+In order to still fail the pipeline this action now includes and option to fail the pipeline upon findings.
+Make sure you pass the correct pipelins-scan results or download the correct sandbox/policy scan results (most probably all unmitigated, policy relevant findings) to fail the pipeline.

 ---

 ## Inputs